Orange-OpenSource/ods-ios/THIRD-PARTY.md

 SwiftLint is distributed under the terms and conditions ot the MIT License (http://opensource.org/licenses/MIT) You may download the source code on the following website: https://github.com/realm/SwiftLint

+### Parma (used in Application only)
+Parma is distributed under the terms and conditions ot the MIT License (http://opensource.org/licenses/MIT) You may download the source code on the following website: https://github.com/dasautoooo/Parma